Almost everything occurring in today’s world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 - Compared to first marriages, remarriages are statistically much more likely to end in divorce during the first three to five years, and tend to be unstable, break up more often, and more quickly.
 In Canada, the rate is 50 percent in the first five years.

-- A comprehensive study done on mental health in the U.S. showed divorcees being almost two times more likely to suffer from a mental illness than those who are married.
+- A comprehensive study done on mental health in the United States showed divorcees being almost two times more likely to suffer from a mental illness than those who are married.
 Another study concluded that they are “6 to 10 times more likely to use inpatient psychiatric facilities and 4 to 5 times more likely to be clients in outpatient clinics.”

 The Role of Media